-Illinois Department of Public Health data shows that about 54% of Grundy County’s eligible population (residents age 12 and older) is fully vaccinated, or 46.69% of the county’s population.
+Illinois Department of Public Health (IDPH) data shows that approximately 55% of the eligible population (ages 12 years and older) are fully vaccinated, or 47.46% of the entire Grundy population.

-The Centers for Disease Control and Prevention recommended that people who are immunocompromised may consider obtaining a third dose after consulting with a physician.
+Third Doses: People who are immunocompromised may consider obtaining a 3rd dose now.
 Included in the CDC’s recommendation are people with a range of conditions, such as recipients of organ or stem cell transplants, people with advanced or untreated HIV infection, active recipients of treatment for cancer, people who are taking some medications that weaken the immune system, and others.

-The CDC does not recommend additional doses or booster shots for any other population at this time.
-More direction is forthcoming regarding boosters.
-More information is intended to be available soon.
+Boosters: CDC does not yet recommend additional doses or booster shots for any other population at this time.
+Pfizer is expected to be the first vaccine authorized (under the Emergency Use Authorization) in the coming weeks.

 Vaccination efforts continue through the Grundy County Health Department and local retail pharmacies.

-The Pfizer vaccine is available to those age 12 years or older.
-Those younger than age 14 must be accompanied by a parent or legal guardian.
-Those between the ages of 14 and 17 must be accompanied by another adult and have a completed minor consent form if a parent/legal guardian is not present.
-Minor consent forms can be found on the health department website at grundyhealth.com.
+For the Pfizer vaccine, you must be 12 years or older.
+If under the age of 14 you must be accompanied by a parent or legal guardian.
+If between the ages of 14-17, you must be accompanied by another adult and have a completed Minor Consent Form if a parent/legal guardian is not with you.
+Minor Consent Forms can be found on the Health Department’s website at grundyhealth.com.

-The Grundy County Health Department currently is following 95 people who have recently tested positive and are in isolation, along with each of their close contacts.
+Presently, the Grundy County Health Department is following 41 people who have recently tested positive and are in isolation, and each of their close contacts.

-• Number of deaths: The number of deaths in Grundy County last week was zero, down from one the previous week.
+• Number of deaths: The number of deaths in Grundy County last week was one, up from zero the previous week.

-• Test positivity percentage: The test positivity percentage in Grundy County last week was 8.1%, down from 9% the previous week.
+• Test positivity percentage: The test positivity percentage in Grundy County last week was 8.3%, up from 8.1% the previous week.

-• Emergency department visits for COVID-19-like illness: The percentage of COVID-19-like illness visits to the emergency department among adults in Grundy County last week was 5.5%, down from 9.6% the previous week.
+• Emergency department visits for COVID-19-like illness: The percentage of COVID-19-like illness visits to the emergency department among adults in Grundy County last week was 5.6%, up from 5.5% the previous week.

-• Number of COVID-19-like illness admissions: The number of COVID-19-like illnesses admitted to the hospital in Grundy County last week was fewer than five, down from 13 the previous week.
+• Number of COVID-19-like illness admissions: The number of COVID-19-like illnesses admitted to the hospital in Grundy County last week was fewer than five, the same as the previous week.

-• Clusters: The percentage of cases that were caused by clusters in Grundy County last week was 0.8%, down from 1% the previous week.
+• Clusters: The percentage of cases that were caused by clusters in Grundy County last week was 0.8%, the same as the previous week.